Therapy Information / FAQsWhy choose Simon Turmanis & Associates?

 Our clinical psychologists Simon Turmanis, Dr Veena Sothieson and Dr Mitchell Dowling all hold a Masters or Doctorate of Clinical Psychology.
 Additionally, they undertake continuing professional development to ensure they are able to provide you with the latest, most effective treatment approaches.
 All our psychologists are also fully registered with the Australian Health Practitioner Regulation Agency.

-It is not mandatory to have a referral to see one of our psychologists.
+No it is not mandatory to have a referral to see one of our psychologists.
+You may call to speak with one of our client liaison officers and book in to see one of our psychologists without a referral, as long as the issues you are coming in for are things our psychologists can help you with.
 However in order to be eligible for Medicare rebates, a referral from your general practitioner, psychiatrist or pediatrician is required.
 If you are referred by a third party like WorkCover, referral information must be made available at the time of making the appointment.
 Please see our tab Types of Referrals for more information, please do not hesitate to contact us if you have further questions.

 In order to obtain a rebate from Medicare, your general practitioner, psychiatrist or pediatrician must assess you as eligible to receive a Mental Health Care Plan following which you can be referred to a psychologist.
 Once a Mental Health Care Plan has been completed by your doctor, you will be able to obtain a Medicare rebate for up to 10 sessions per calendar year.